What Are FAST Goals? The 4-Element Personal Goal Framework

 Finding the Right Accountability Balance

-The transparency component of FAST goals requires finding the right level of accountability.
-Too much external pressure can create stress, while too little provides insufficient motivation.
+The Transparent component of FAST goals requires finding the right level of accountability.
+Too much external pressure can create stress; too little gives insufficient motivation.

 Maintaining Motivation Through Regular Reviews